LGBTQ theatre: Europe

-Like the U.S., Europe generally has a more progressive view on LGBTQ theatre and has been accepting of the LGBTQ community while also providing representation.
-In Europe, LGBTQ theatre dates back all the way to the 6th century BC in Ancient Greece.
-Although technically it is not classified as LGBT, men would dress as women because women were not yet allowed in the theatre industry, which can be seen as a form of drag.
+Like the U.S., Europe generally has a more progressive view on LGBTQ theatre and has been accepting of the LGBTQ community.
+In Europe, LGBTQ-related theatre dates back to the 6th century BC in Ancient Greece, when men played women's parts because women were not yet allowed to play such roles.

 Estonia

 Following an end to theatre censorship following the Singing Revolution and the country's independence in 1991, Estonian theatre began to explore formerly taboo themes of gender and sexuality, and "[embraced] LGBTQ+ themes, characters, and aesthetics".

 United Kingdom

 Some Shakespeare plays have been identified as having LGBTQ themes, such as As You Like It and Twelfth Night, both of which have female characters who crossdress as men and enter into flirtatious interactions with women.

 In the UK, restrictions on LGBTQ theatre existed into the 20th century.
 The Lord Chamberlain was empowered by the Licensing Act 1737 to act as a theatrical censor, a power which was held by the office until 1968.
-However, later some of those restrictions would be lifted and in the 21st century many LGBTQ plays have been performed.
+However, some of those restrictions would later be lifted, and in the 21st century many LGBTQ plays have been performed.

+British theatre companies with a specific focus on LGBTQ works include Above the Stag Theatre, Aputheatre, Gay Sweatshop, and Milk Presents.